Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: TMERA and tensor circuit structure

 \section{TMERA and tensor circuit structure}

 Let us consider a lattice system with $N$ sites, each associated with a single-site Hilbert space of dimension $d$.
 If a VQE completely replicates the physical system, the required number of qubits grows linearly in the system size $N$.
 This can be avoided by employing tensor network structures \cite{Huggins2019-4,Liu2019-1,FossFeig2021-3,Miao2021_08,Slattery2021_08,Niu2022-3,Chertkov2022-18}.
 We consider MERA $|\Psi\ket$ as shown in Fig.~\ref{fig:MERA} that are suitably adapted for VQE.
 The hierarchical structure of MERA is motivated by real-space renormalization group.
 In each layer $\tau$, degrees of freedom of the system are disentangled to some extent by unitaries before isometries reduce the total number of sites by a factor of $b$ in the transition to layer $\tau+1$; $b$ is called the branching ratio.
 After $T\lesssim \log_b(N)$ layers the procedure is stopped by projecting each site onto a reference state.
 Seen in reverse, this procedure prepares a quantum state for the physical system.
+Note that one can also work directly in the thermodynamic limit $N\to\infty$.
+For example, the tensor network in Fig.~\ref{fig:MERA}a can be interpreted as an elementary cell and repeated ad infinitum.

 The expectation value $\bra\Psi|\hh_i|\Psi\ket$ of a local operator only depends on the MERA tensors in the causal cone of $\hh_i$.
-As a result, at most $\O(\log N)$ qubits are needed to evaluate energy expectation values and gradients.
+As a result, at most $\O(T)$ qubits are needed to evaluate energy expectation values and gradients.
 This is because only a small constant number of new qubits per layer is introduced in each layer transition $\tau\to\tau-1$ to realize the isometries.
-As the same number of qubits leaves the causal cone in each layer transition, mid-circuit resets \cite{Reed2010-96,Magnard2018-121,Egger2018-10,Schindler2011-332,Gaebler2021-104} can eliminate the $N$ dependence completely \cite{Miao2021_08}.
+As the same number of qubits leaves the causal cone in each layer transition, mid-circuit resets \cite{Reed2010-96,Magnard2018-121,Egger2018-10,Schindler2011-332,Gaebler2021-104} can eliminate the $T$ dependence completely \cite{Miao2021_08}.
 The accuracy of MERA is controlled by the bond dimension $\chi$ of the tensors (equal to the Hilbert-space dimension of each renormalized site) and the number $T$ of layers.
 On the quantum computer, each renormalized site is represented by $q$ qubits such that $\chi=2^q$.

 It is possible to implement this protocol for a full MERA on a quantum computer, but imposing an additional structure/constraint on the MERA tensors will greatly enhance the performance.
 Figure~\ref{fig:MERA} illustrates the idea of TMERA: A Trotter structure is imposed on every disentangler and isometry of the MERA.
 In Fig.~\ref{fig:MERA}b, each tensor is chosen as a brick-wall circuit with $t$ Trotter steps, which contain nearest-neighbor two-qubit unitary gates.
 As a result, the quantum circuits for the evaluation of energy expectation values and gradients will have depth $\O(tT)$.
 Figure~\ref{fig:MERA}c shows an alternative Trotter structure -- a parallel random-pair circuit (PRPC) consisting of arbitrary-range two-qubit gates.
 Per Trotter step, the PRPC contains the same number of gates as in the brick-wall circuit, but the qubit-pairs are chosen randomly.
 In both cases, the universal two-qubit gates can be implemented by a sequence of single-qubit rotations and CNOTs or, equivalently, single and two-qubit rotations \cite{Khaneja2000_10,Kraus2001-63,Zhang2003-67}; see Fig.~\ref{fig:MERA}d.